BashayerNouri/catch_me_if_you_can/06_play_again_function/02_python_3_play_again.md

 - Any other answers, let's say the player entered Leonardo DiCaprio, the `while` loop will keep going with the following output until the player enters the right input:
    ```
-   >>> Please enter "yes" or "y" or "no" or "n"
+   >>> Please enter "yes" or "y". "no" or "n"
    ```

 ---
-And now we are done with!
+And now we are done!

 ![Great Job Ok GIF](https://media2.giphy.com/media/xHMIDAy1qkzNS/giphy.gif?cid=ecf05e47e9aa788d6c80f2e85ffc367f396f2a0ed8528ac2&rid=giphy.gif)